dhull33/a-dope-boilerplate/README.md

 #### Setting Up Everything Else

 1. `npm install`
 2. You're done!
-Now all you have to do is stage your files for commit and they will be reformatted before being committed and pushed to GitHub.
+Now all you have to do is stage your files for commit, and they will be reformatted before being committed and pushed to GitHub.

 #### File Watching